FeLoe/stbb/content/event/osterspai/index.md

 ---
-title: "Bands for Friends" Benefizkonzert / Osterspai
+title: Bands for Friends Benefizkonzert / Osterspai

 event: Benefizkonzert in Osterspai

 location: Osterspai

 summary:
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2019-10-19T"